 they go on telling you just the same thing forever.”

-Ekphrastic narratives have described works of art that now no longer exist, or perhaps never existed.
+In addition to writing about existing works of art, ekphrastic narratives have described works that now no longer exist, or perhaps never existed.

 The most well-known Ekphrastic poem might be this one:

 Ode on a Grecian Urn by John Keats

 In Tempe or the dales of Arcady?

 Archaic Torso of Apollo by Rainer Maria Rilke 1875-1926.

 with eyes like ripening fruit.
 And yet his torso